akka/akka/akka-docs/rst/java/stream/stream-integrations.rst

 is already a message in the mailbox when the actor has completed previous message.

-The actor must reply to the ``sender()`` for each message from the stream.
+The actor must reply to the ``getSender()`` for each message from the stream.
 That reply will complete the ``CompletionStage`` of the ``ask`` and it will be the element that is emitted downstreams from ``mapAsync``.

-.. includecode:: ../code/docs/stream/IntegrationDocTest.java#ask-actor
+.. includecode:: ../code/jdocs/stream/IntegrationDocTest.java#ask-actor

 The stream can be completed with failure by sending ``akka.actor.Status.Failure`` as reply from the actor.